compulab-yokneam/Documentation/ucm-imx8m-plus/kernel_buid_devtool.md

-# Modifuing the CompuLab Linux Kernel using devtool
+# Modifying the CompuLab Linux Kernel using devtool

 ## Go to the Yocto build environment
 ```